boTimPact/AI-for-Games/README.md

 _English version_
 ## This project was created as part of the course AI for Games

 In the practical part of the course the learned material had to be implemented.
-The task was to program my own AI for a [Game](#Results) provided by the professor, which collects all pearls in a certain time<br>.
+The task was to program my own AI for a [Game](#Results) provided by the professor, which collects all pearls in a certain time.<br>
 _**The jar file for the game is not included**_

 Topics Covered: